sitwithariadne/website/src/meditation-is-not-a-zero-risk-activity.md

 Our psyches know this ability is there ... trying to reach for it, and failing can be traumatic in-and-of-itself.

-This altered state is meant to be learned under supervision from someone else with experience, a lot like how a child learns how to person with an adult present.
+This altered state is meant to be learned under supervision from someone else with experience, a lot like how a child how to act via an adult shaping their behavior.

 In our culture of self-reliance, mindfulness is seen as another activity, like watching TV, or going for a walk.
 It isn't.

 > I __**strongly recommend**__ listening to guided meditations, for **years** if required.
 It's OK to need support in this area.

 ### Ariadne's Stopping Points

+These are the "do not continue" feelings

-**Emotions associated with self-harm.**
+##### Emotions associated with self-harm
+* Hopelessness
-* Hopelessness, helplessness, despair
+* Helplessness
-* Dissociation
+* Despair
 * Flashbacks
 * Chest pain

-Guiding our own practice, I recommend erring on the side of caution.
-Can a practice be made gentler?

-Guiding others practices ... is there enough mindfulness and attentiveness to understand how others are doing?
-Can you tell if someone is dissociating?
-Do you know them well enough to sense a change in their behavior?

-### In Ourselves
-##### Emotions
-* Positive?
-* Negative?
-* Helpful?
-* Painful?

-##### Pain
-* Around the head?
-* Chest?

-##### Thoughts
-* Memories?
-* Flashbacks?
-* Tasks?
-* Arguments?

 ## In Others

+Sensing a stoping point in someone else being guided is **much harder.**

 ##### Posture
 * Turned in?
 * Guarded?